Spirals-Team/test4repair-experiments/results/math/2/jGenProg/readme.md

 Nb of EvoSuite Tests: 37

-Nb of Failing EvoSuite Tests: 37
+Nb of Failing EvoSuite Tests: 1

 ---
 #Seed: 23

 ## Patch 5 #  jGenProg+MinImpact With Seed 23

+jGenProg+MinImpact returns this patch in the first place

 org.apache.commons.math3.distribution.HypergeometricDistribution : 321